Mesotherapy Compared to Microneedling

 Non-invasive needling treatments have been around for decades, with lots of clinical evidence to back up the efficacy of their results.
-The demand for Anti-Wrinkle Injections and Dermal Fillers grows each year within the aesthetics industry, but 2021 is seeing a new trend when it comes to alternative needle therapies such as Microneedling and Mesotherapy.
+The demand for Dermal Fillers and Lip Fillers and anti-wrinkle injections grows each year within the aesthetics industry, but recent years have seen a new trend when it comes to alternative needle therapies such as Microneedling and Mesotherapy.

 Is Mesotherapy The Same As Microneedling?